 - Use to identify areas that need review and problem-solving to improve outcomes

-Status (as of 9/11/19): Our intention is to identify a successful survey tool as well as other municipalities with whom to benchmark the results.
+Status (as of 10/18/19): Our intention is to identify a successful survey tool as well as other municipalities with whom to benchmark the results.
 At this time, we have located and contacted two other municipal courts that utilize an in-house Municipal Court Survey; however, they do not benchmark the results with other communities nor are they aware of other communities that utilize a survey tool.
-We have requested additional resources for benchmarking from 21st Century Policing Solutions and SAI, Inc., we have also reached out and received information from the National Center for State Courts.
+Upon recommendation from 21st Century Policing Solutions and SAI, Inc., we have also reached out and received information from the National Center for State Courts.
 Staff continues to research best practices and identify a successful survey tool.

 Goal 4: Develop a Critical Incident Communications Plan between the Clayton Police Department, Clayton Mayor and Board of Aldermen, and the City Manager that defines a “critical incident” and outlines standard operating procedures for public communications, i.e. press conferences, public/media statements, and investigation timelines.

 - Creating a working group to draft the CICP

 - Draft the CICP

 - Hold public comment on the draft CICP